top of page

 Mobile Check-In

-We are now utilitzing a new “Text to Check-in & Registration” procedure.
+We are now utilitzing a “Text to Check-in & Registration” procedure.
 We do ask that you check in from our parking lot to allow us to be able to properly TRIAGE each of the patients that want or need to be seen.
+Please let us know if you need assistance.
+We are happy to help!
 We are working on trying to see everyone in the order that they present, though occasionally we do have to move more CRITICAL PATIENTS to the front of the line.
 That is hard to do when we don't know which ones are in our parking lot.
 We do try to keep all clients updated as we can on the order where they are in the process: check-in, examination, treatment plan, diagnostics, and treatments/medications.

 Please be patient and considerate of all staff members.
 We expect KINDNESS and RESPECT.
 We will not tolerate any physical or verbal abuse of any member of our team, and we will refuse service to anyone who is rude or abusive during our interactions.